alexjoverm/blog/source/_posts/How-I-made-a-Progressive-Web-App-out-of-my-Blog.md

 ## 4. Register the Service Worker

-Once created a `service-worker.js` file, you need to register it in our app.
+Once created a `service-worker.js` file, you need to register it in your app.
 For that, I used a [battle tested service-worker-registration.js file](https://github.com/GoogleChrome/sw-precache/blob/master/demo/app/js/service-worker-registration.js) located on the sw-precache repo.

 Then I simply copied it [to my repo](https://github.com/alexjoverm/blog/blob/master/themes/beautiful-hexo/source/js/sw-register.js) where the js files of the theme are.

 ## 5. Glue all together

-So far I've made everything needed for building an offline ready and installable Progressive Web App:
+So far I've got needed for building an offline ready and installable Progressive Web App:

  - Having a `manifest.json` with icons
  - Adding `meta` tags